Internships with ELCCT

 Duties and Responsibilities:

-Daily duties can include seeding, planting, pruning, weeding, bed prep, vegetable harvest, and deliveries.
+- Duties can include planting, pruning, weeding, bed prep, vegetable harvest, and deliveries.

-Interns will also assist with various assigned projects throughout the internship, such as leading harvest days with summer campers and leading at least 2 educational programs for the public.
+- Will assist with various assigned projects such as leading harvest days with summer campers and leading educational programs/tours for the public.

 Qualifications and Experience:

 We are looking for individuals who are passionate about learning how to grow food and develop community.
 Interns must be responsible, dedicated and organized.
 While some growing experience is desired, it is not required.
 This experience is a great opportunity for someone interested in a job in horticulture, farming, or community organizing.

 - Current college student or recent graduate in Environmental Science, Natural Resources Management, or a related field